GRsoldier7/polychronos_omega/README.md

 -   **Phase-Aware**: The framework understands the software development lifecycle.
 It guides you from discovery and planning through to deployment and maintenance with structured phases.
 -   **Context-First**: AIs are only as good as their context.
 Our templates are designed to build a rich, multi-layered understanding of your project, ensuring the AI's outputs are deeply relevant and intelligent.
 -   **Mandate-Driven Quality**: The entire framework operates under the laws of the **`QualityMandate.md`**.
 This document ensures an uncompromising, end-to-end quality process is followed for every single task, every time.
 ---

+## 🛡️ The Δ-Protocol for Bulletproof Troubleshooting

+To ensure every bug fix and enhancement is effective, precise, and non-regressive, the PolyChronos framework uses the **Δ-Protocol (Delta Protocol)**.
+When you encounter a bug, simply instruct the Project Manager to initiate the protocol.

+> **Your Prompt:** "PM, we're seeing a bug where users can't log out.
+Please initiate the Δ-Protocol."

+This command activates **The Diagnostician**, who will create a `DeltaReport.md` and lead an evidence-based process of reproducing the issue, performing a root cause analysis, and verifying the fix with undeniable proof.
+This eliminates guesswork and ensures all fixes are rock-solid.

+---